alephnode/alephnode/src/pages/08-benfords-law/index.md

 During my stint as a journalist, my interests floated toward data visualization and visual storytelling.
 To me, a dense, detailed graphic could convey information just as efficiently as a verbose write-up.

-Given that a recent goal was to experiment with creating graphics on the web, I naturally gravitated toward d3.js.
+Given that a recent goal was to experiment with creating graphics on the web, I naturally gravitated toward <a href="https://d3js.org/" target="_blank">d3.js</a>.
 It's been a popular visualization library for years and has loads of experience supporting other languages.

 It was through that library's documentation that I discovered Observable and was able to build out a few ideas in little time.